 - Individuals need to have an identity.

-- They need community of language, religion, memory, or shared traditions.
+- They need a community of language, religion, memory, or shared traditions.

 - Some people identify strongly with their community, others identify weakly.

-- A third kind of people move on and adopt the meaning systems of another community.
+- The third kind of people move on and adopt the meaning systems of another community.

 - But most of the time, most of us, are intimately attached to the community of birth.